blockheadbandit/blockheadbandit/README.md

 I make stuff

-C#, Python, ASP.NET MVC, JavaScript, NodeJS.
+Strong in: C#, Python, ASP.NET MVC and familliar with JavaScript, NodeJS.
 I know quite the range

-Currently learning Large Language Models with PyTorch
+Currently learning Large Language Models with PyTorch to create an AI that intergrates with discord allowing users to talk to it in real time. will be unprivated when in a presentable state